 Cancer Prevention and Therapy

 Preventing cancer in pets is always at the top of health concerns for owners.
 Turmeric has been shown in preliminary studies to help fight certain types of cancers.
 This is due to its antioxidant properties.
-Antioxidants are known cancer preventing compounds.
+Antioxidants are known as cancer preventing compounds.

 Studies done at the Department of Small Animal Clinical Scientists have shown that turmeric can help to stop the growth of tumors and also shrink tumors that are already present.
 Tumors require blood vessels to grow and thrive.
 Turmeric prevents the addition and growth of these blood vessels, lessening the occurrence and growth of tumors in dogs.